BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/docs/04_2_Integrating_Addresses_Descriptors.md

 | "parent_desc": "wpkh([e18dae20/84h/1h/0h]tpubDC4ujMbsd9REzpGk3gnTjkrfJFw1NnvCpx6QBbLj3CHBzcLmVzssTVP8meRAM1WW4pZnK6SCCPGyzi9eMfzSXoeFMNprqtgxG71VRXTmetu/0/*)#3658f8sn",
 ```

-They're in slightly different formats as the non-ranged address has
-the derivation path all together rather than it being split in
-two.
-But other than that, there are just two changes:
+There are a few differences between the two:

 * The wallet descriptor has a range of addresses `0/*`, while the address descriptor displays one specific index in that range `0/2`.
+* The wallet descriptor contains an account key (for all the addresses), while the address descriptor contains an account key (for the individual address).
+* The derivation path is split up differently, which is what shows that the wallet descriptor has an account key and the address descriptor an address key.
-* The checksums are different, as you'd expect due to the differences in the index number.
+* The checksums are different, as you'd expect due to the other changes.

 That's all that's different between a wallet descriptor and an address
 descriptor (and that similarity is how the one is used to derive